timothylwarren/bds311-sp21/lecture_notes/lec_wk05.md

 - Hypothesis Testing: Does observed data support underlying random model? <br> ([Chapter 11, Inferential Thinking](https://inferentialthinking.com/chapters/11/Testing_Hypotheses.html); HW04, Problem 3)

 - Summary Procedure for Hypothesis Testing

-   1. Choose a test statistic (e.g. the mean of the data)
+   1. Identify the null model.
-   2. Identify the null random model.
+   2. Choose a test statistic (e.g. the absolute deviation of the observed mean from predicted mean)
    3. Simulate one new instance of the observed experiment, where outcome is governed by random model.
 Record test statistic.
    4. Repeat simulation many times, recording the accumulated test statistics.
    5. Compare the distribution of simulated test statistics with observed value.